astropy/astropy/docs/timeseries/analysis.rst

 ..
 EXAMPLE END

 ..
-EXAMPLE START: Stacking Time Series Horizontally Using table.vstack
+EXAMPLE START: Stacking Time Series Column-Wise Using table.vstack

 Time series can also be combined "horizontally" or column-wise with other tables using the :func:`~astropy.table.hstack` function, though these should not be